Spain luxury yacht charter

-On Spain’s southern coast, Puerto Banus marina accommodates yachts up to 50 metres (with potential to accommodate larger craft if booking ahead) and has the pick of the glam nightlife right off the passerelle.
+On Spain’s southern coast, Puerto Banús marina has over 900 berths to accommodate yachts up to 50 metres (with the potential to accommodate larger craft if booking ahead) and has the pick of the glam nightlife right off the passerelle.
 Charterers on Spain’s sun-drenched south coast will find championship golf courses, chic beach clubs, traditional fishing towns and sweeping golden sandy beaches.

-With the Costa Brava coastline littered with sandy bays and quaint, charming towns, and the enigmatic cities of Barcelona and Valencia lying in wait, plus artsy Sitges and historic sites such as the UNESCO listed Tarragona, it’s easy to spend a week or more exploring the colourful delights of Spain’s east coast.
+With the Costa Brava coastline littered with sandy bays and quaint, charming towns, and the enigmatic cities of Barcelona (teeming with Michelin-starred restaurants and incredible architecture) and Valencia (known for its museums and regatta racing history) lying in wait, plus artsy Sitges and historic sites such as the UNESCO listed Tarragona, it’s easy to spend a week or more exploring the colourful delights of Spain’s east coast.

 Barcelona’s OneOcean Port Vell has berths up to 190 metres.
 Sailing yachts with masts higher than 55 metres must inform the marina as entry under the cable car line across the port will need to be arranged.
 Valencia Yacht Base offers berths for yachts up to 120 metres.